MEF-GIT/MEF-LSO-Cantata-SDK/README.md

 - `generated/staticBinding/full` - contains automatically generated (with help
   of the open source
-  [Sonata Blending Tool](https://github.com/Amartus/SonataBlendingTool)), not normative static bindings of envelope APIs with Product Specification payloads.
+  [Sonata Blending Tool](https://github.com/Amartus/SonataBlendingTool)), not normative static bindings of envelope APIs with all Product Specifications.

 ## Issues, Questions, and Feedback